 Four-day vacation: Finger Lakes, N.Y.

 If visiting wine country is on your bucket list, you might think a trip to California is your only domestic option.
 But if you want to skip the massive crowds of Napa or happen to live closer to the East Coast, the Finger Lakes region in New York State is the place to go.
 The area is the largest wine producer east of California, yielding more than 40,000 tons of grapes a year.
 Not only is wine a highlight, there are two newly created self-guided trails that highlight cheese and sweets.
 The two trails feature around 15 artisan cheese makers and sweet creators.
 Once you’re full, check out the 87-mile Cayuga Lake Scenic Byway and the Corning Museum of Glass, home to the largest glass collection in the world.
+The biggest thing you’ll miss by opting for this alternative would be Napa Valley’s hot air balloon festival season, so it’s your decision to make, as well as unique preference!

 Three- to seven-day vacation: Mississippi River steamboat cruise